 Supporting workers with mental illness is increasingly becoming a job demand that managers are facing, but often feel ill-prepared for.

 The course demonstrates how supervisors can identify and respond to mental health issues with a plan which provides appropriate, ongoing management to improve outcomes for employees.

 Supervisors are also taught the legal, ethical, and situational nuances that can influence their response to an employee mental health issue.

 It can be quite a stressful demand, and sometimes they [managers] have to navigate it on their own.
 They’re also concerned with how best to help their staff – they don’t want to upset the situation, or do more harm, however well-intentioned their actions might be.

 The course offers highly-practical lessons and no prior experience or knowledge is required.

 Interested in studying the Managing Employee Mental Health short course?
-Enrolments are now open until Friday 8 February.
+Explore short courses.